LinuxForHealth/FHIR/docs/DB2OnCloudSetup.md

 The DB2 certificate should be added to the Liberty Profile truststore. *Be sure to use the same Java runtime that Liberty Profile uses when manipulating any keystores.*

+### Encrypt Secrets

+All passwords including apiKey values should be encrypted using the Liberty Profile securityUtility.